bbinet/PyGall/README.rst

   rotated if needed.
-  If using `F-Spot <http://f-spot.org/>`_ as your personal photo management desktop application, PyGall provides a script to automatically import photos from F-Spot and keep in sync your PyGall gallery with .
+  If using `F-Spot <http://f-spot.org/>`_ as your personal photo management desktop application, PyGall provides a script to automatically import photos from F-Spot and keep in sync your PyGall gallery.

 * Browse and view photos through a nice interface borrowed from `Galleria <http://galleria.aino.se/>`_.